 - Repeat rolling and tri-folding four more times and on the last roll out allow dough to be ¾ to 1 inch thick.

-- Gently push the scraps together and roll out and trifold twice, before cutting out more biscuits.
+- Gently push the scraps together and roll out and trifold twice, before cutting out more biscuits, about 12 total.